 Aerobic granular sludge (AGS) was preserved using an agar embedding method to maintain its stability.
 No obvious damage was imposed on the granular appearance during 30 days of cold and dry storage, but the granular microstructure had an uneven surface with a large number of holes.
-The results were consistent with the extinction of microbial communities and the monitored consumption of extracellular polymeric substances, in which granular specific oxygen utilization rate and mixed liquor volatile suspended solid/mixed liquor suspended solid ratio, respectively, decreased by 72.4% and 62.5% during storage.
+The results were consistent with the extinction of microbial communities and the monitored consumption of extracellular polymeric substances, in which granular specific oxygen utilization rate and mixed liquor volatile suspended solids/mixed liquor suspended solids ratio, respectively, decreased by 72.4% and 62.5% during storage.
 A mass conversation calculation indicated that the loss of granular mass was 1.6393 g.
 An offensive odour was smelled during storage, and the results indicated that a material transformation and mitigation were involved between AGS and the gas phase.
 Although the granular structure was destroyed to a certain extent, no obvious damage was imposed on the granular skeleton during storage.
 After it was aerated again after a feeding with real wastewater, the residual skeleton served as a carrier for the rapid proliferation of microorganisms, and good granular properties were obtained after 11 days of reactivation.

 Aerobic granular sludge (AGS) is a biological polymer that forms through microbial self-coagulation and has many good properties compared with activated sludge (Adav et al. 2008).
 After more than 20 years of developments, AGS technology has successfully been applied in engineering, albeit only in several reported projects.
 Limited engineering practice has indicated that civil construction and operational costs could be greatly reduced by using AGS technology (Ni et al. 2009; Long et al. 2015; Pronk et al. 2015; Farooqi & Basheer 2017), which makes it a promising wastewater biological treatment technology.
 Similar to other bioreactors, there is also an overhaul or idle process for an aerobic granular reactor, in which the granular stability would be affected by changes in the operational conditions.
 Meanwhile, a harsh environment and long cultivation time are usually needed for aerobic granulation (Adav et al. 2008; Nancharaiah & Kiran 2017).
 Therefore, the feasibility of storage and reuse of the scarce AGS has drawn attention of researchers because almost no AGS is sold or bought through commercial activities.
 However, everything is dialectical, and the scarcity of AGS is no exception: it is a valuable resource under proper usage, and it is no more than excess sludge if it is not properly stored.